microsoft/Tools-for-Health-Data-Anonymization/README.md

 3. If the input dateTime/instant value contains time, time will be redacted.
 Time zone will keep unchanged.

 ## Crypto-hash method
 You can specify the crypto-hash method in the configuration file.
 We use HMAC-SHA256 algorithm, which outputs a Hex encoded representation of the hashed output (for example, ```a3c024f01cccb3b63457d848b0d2f89c1f744a3d```).
-Considering anonymization output conformance, we recommend you not to specify crypto hash method for FHIR elements with special format requirements like *date*, *datetime*, *url*, etc.
+If you want the anonymized output to be conformant to the FHIR specification, use Crypto-hash on only those fields that can take a Hex encoded string of 64 bytes length.

 A typical scenario is to replace resource ids across FHIR resources via crypto hashing.
 With a specific hash key, same resource ids that reside in resources and references will be hashed to a same value.
 There is a special case when crypto hashing a [literal reference](https://www.hl7.org/fhir/references.html#literal) element.
-We capture and transform only the id part from a reference, for example, reference ```Patient/123``` will be hashed to ```Patient/a3c024f01cccb3b63457d848b0d2f89c1f744a3d```.
+The tool captures and transforms only the id part from a reference, for example, reference ```Patient/123``` will be hashed to ```Patient/a3c024f01cccb3b63457d848b0d2f89c1f744a3d```.
 In this way, you can easily resolve references across anonymized FHIR resources.

 # Resources